TheArkive/CallTipsForAll/README.md

 In the above example, only the properties `var3 and var4` will show, and only `method1()` will show.

 ## Current Status
-Adding code to parse the script for properties / methods defined in user objects (not classes).

-* Currently only user object type and name is added to a list.
-Only user classes actually parse methods and properties to list them.
-Adding this ability isn't hard, but adds another parsing of the full document (including #INCLUDEs)
+Auto-Complete v1 is now finished and working.
+It can also be toggled in the Settings gui in the tray icon menu.
+Performance is quite good.

+If users want objects to be "explorable", then make classes instead of constructing objects.properties := value

 Current parsing pattern is as follows:

 * 1st parse for #INCLUDEs (if enabled in user settings) - then concatenate all documents
 * 2nd parse for user defined functions
 * 3rd parse for user classes, properties, and methods
-* 4th parse for instances of classes
+* 4th parse for instances of classes (multiply by number of classes found)
 * 5th parse for user defined objects
 * ... this will add a 6th parse to be able to list props/methods attached to user objects

-I feel like this isn't ideal, but at least all this happens in under a second, and I'm frequently finding ways to add to the flexibility without sacrificing accuracy.
-The primary down-side now is that when parsing user objects, all "data members" will be identified as "properties" or just "data members", because I'm not yet sure how one adds methods to an object that is not a class.
+I feel like this isn't ideal, but at least all this happens in about a second, and I'm frequently finding ways to add to the flexibility without sacrificing accuracy.

-Nested user objects aren't tracked very well.
-Currently when an object is assigned to be nested inside another object, the script actually reads the last element in a nested object structure, and simply stores the "object name" as the last nested element, instead of the full `obj.obj.member` match.
-I'll probably try to fix this first before I go on to actually attempt to store lists of properties of user created objects.
-Needless to say, tracking this kind of nesting and being accurate with each sub-object's type and list of properties is not going to be easy.

 ## To-Do List
-* Parse the script for `.properties` defined in user objects (not classes)
-* Add auto-complete support for keywords and object methods / properties
 * Add more languages ... but that will take a while
 * Enable full customization of hotkeys to invoke / close call tips
 * Index line numbers for custom functions, classes, and class instances